coderefinery/git-intro/_episodes/04-branches.md

 In the previous section we made guacamole Git style.
 Our procedure was serial (which is a cool way to say doing one thing after another in a sequence).
 This sequence of events are depicted in the diagram below.
 At this point we shall learn few more concepts and terms.
-The sequences of events depicted as in the diagram is called a “branch”.
-When there is only one branch and  If we do not rename it, Git assigns the name “master” to it.
+The sequence of events depicted in the diagram is called a “branch”.
+When there is only one branch and if we do not rename it, Git assigns the name “master” to it.
 The latest state of the branch is referred as the “HEAD”.
-The term HEAD is better explained with the reference to the recording head of the tape recorders (if you are too young to know what this is ask around).
-So if someone press the record button it will start the recording from where the HEAD is.
+The term HEAD is better explained with the reference to the recording head of tape recorders (if you are too young to know what this is ask around).
+So if someone presses the record button it will start the recording from where the HEAD is.
 At any point of operation a Git repository can have only one HEAD.